🏠

 5. Black and white striped ottoman with storage

-6. White built-in style bookcase with adjustable shelves
+6. White bookcase adjustable shelves built-in style

-7. Navy and cream traditional area rug (9’x12′)
+7. Navy cream traditional area rug

-8. Cable knit throw blankets in cream and charcoal
+8. Cable knit throw blanket cream charcoal

-9. Black framed botanical prints or vintage map collection
+9. Black framed botanical prints wall art

 DIY Paint Transformation